-WE WANT TO CHANGE THE WORLD AND THIS IS HOW WE ARE DOING IT
+WE ALL HAVE AN OPPORTUNITY TO CREATE CHANGE AND THIS IS HOW WE ARE DOING IT

 by catching a wave

 We are a group of multi and transdisciplinary researchers from universities based in the USA, UK and Ireland, combining expertise in environmental and social sciences ranging from marine biology, climate change adaptation, coastal management, science communication, geography, sociology, human well-being, fine arts, visual arts, mixed media, graphic design, film, poetry, and sculpture.

 EXPRESSING A VISION

 There is an ever-evolving need for new ideas about sustainable development in a world of constantly shifting biophysical and social realities.
 This is especially pertinent in coastal land and seascapes: spaces where a myriad of societal activities and productive and dynamic natural systems co-exist.
 Catching a Wave aims to engage both artists and scientists to generate collaborative pathways for sustainability action.
 Designed to move the conversation beyond a ‘service mentality’ of separate product delivery into the development of transdisciplinary collaborations, this integrated, interactive, and immersive project, Catching a Wave, will demonstrate the power and synergies between art and science, and further the evolution of a model for collaboration by identifying challenges to integration.